fommil/fpmortals/manuscript/wip.md

   Meta(com.acme,<console>,11)
 ~~~~~~~~

-If you don't like making a deal with the macro devil to get source code
+Yes, we've made a deal with the macro devil, but we could also write the `Meta`
-metadata, you can restrict the information to contain less magic, perhaps just
-the name of the source file.
+manually and have it go out of date quicker than our documentation.

 #### `IO` and `Throwable`